kubernetes-csi/docs/book/src/topology.md

 Kubernetes 1.14.
 If a selected node is on a lower version, topology is ignored and not passed to the driver during `CreateVolume`.

-## Alpha Usage
+### Alpha

-The Kubernetes 1.13 alpha feature requires external-provisioner v1.0.1, and the 1.12 alpha feature requires external-provisioner v0.4.1.
-Kubernetes master and node version skew and upgrades are not supported.
+The alpha feature in the external-provisioner is not compatible across Kubernetes versions.
+In addition, Kubernetes master and node version skew and upgrades are not supported.

-The `Topology` feature gate must be enabled on the external-provisioner.
 The `CSINodeInfo`, `VolumeScheduling`, and `KubeletPluginsWatcher` feature gates must be enabled on both Kubernetes master and nodes.

+The [CSINodeInfo](csi-node-object.md) CRDs also have to be manually installed in the cluster.

 ## Storage Internal Topology